microsoft/nn-Meter/docs/builder/test_fusion_rules.md

 Create a yaml file with following keys as meta file:

-- `builtin_name`: builtin name used in nn-Meter configuration file to call the customized test case, such as `"MyTC"`.
+- `builtin_name`: builtin name used in nn-Meter configuration file to call the customized test case, such as `"MyTestCase"`.

 - `implement`: the implementation type of the customized test case, chosen from ["tensorflow", "torch"].